explore

 FYI: Some years the Rim Trail is closed between April 1 and May 15 due to nesting Golden Eagles.
 You can check the status of the trail by calling the Washington Department of Fish and Wildlife.
 If the Rim Trail is closed, please respect the Golden Eagles and their ability to reproduce by using the lower Pipestone Canyon trail, Lester Road, or by staying at least 1/4 mile from the Pipestone Canyon Rim during the early spring.

-8. Best Spring Hikes In Washington – Oyster Dome
+8. Oyster Dome

 Views from Oyster Dome on a moody day.
 Photo by: Jasper Gronewold

 Oyster Dome is located just south of Bellingham in the Chuckanut Mountains.
-The trail ascends steeply up a number of switchbacks to reach Oyster Dome, where you’ll enjoy expansive views of Samish Bay.
+The trail ascends steeply up a number of switchbacks to reach Oyster Dome, where youโ€™ll enjoy expansive views of Samish Bay.
 In the distance, you can see Vancouver Island and the Olympic Mountains.
-With its western-facing view Oyster Dome is a beautiful spot to take in a sunset, just make sure to pack your headlamp for the way down!

 In the mood for a longer hike?
 You can continue on to North Butte and/or loop back past Lily Lake and the Samish Overlook to extend your hike.